 Medicare will NOT cover the cost of the Shingrix® vaccine.
 However, a client’s Medicare prescription plan might cover a portion of the cost.
 Staff at FDHU can look up the cost for Medicare prescription recipients on an individual basis.

 IMPORTANT!
 PLEASE CALL YOUR INSURANCE TO VERIFY COVERAGE FOR DAY OF SERVICE.
-EVEN IF YOU OR YOUR CHILD HAS HAD COVERAGE IN THE PAST, YOUR POLICY MAY HAVE CHANGED.
+EVEN IF YOU HAVE HAD COVERAGE IN THE PAST, YOUR POLICY MAY HAVE CHANGED.
 FIRST DISTRICT HEALTH UNIT MAY NOT BE IN YOUR NETWORK.
 ANY BALANCE THAT INSURANCE DOES NOT PAY WILL BE YOUR RESPONSIBILITY.